 The stage after perimenopause is menopause.
 Menopause is clinically defined as 12 months without menstruation.
 While you may have months where you don't menstruate at all, you haven't officially hit menopause until those consistent and consecutive 12 months without a menstrual cycle.
 Postmenopause is the final phase of the menopausal era.
 In this phase, you may still experience symptoms of menopause (more on that in the next section), but you are no longer menstruating at all.
 Postmenopause lasts on average four to five years.
 All in, the sum of all menopause phases amounts to about ten years.
 Don't fret!
 Menopause isn't the land where time is lost.
 Rather, it is an era of a woman's life where she is invited to live more aligned with her body and its signals.
 Besides, there are all sorts of options for managing menopause naturally.

-Menopausal symptoms are a part of what gives this whole menopause thing a bad wrap.
+Menopausal concerns are a part of what gives this whole menopause thing a bad wrap.
 Mood swings, hot flashes, night sweats, irregular periods, fatigue, brain fog, stress, disrupted sleep...
 We understand how each of these words lend an overwhelming weight.
-That being said, where there is a symptom, there is a solution for relief.
+That being said, where there is a concern, there is a solution for relief.

 Let's start with the mental aspects of menopause.
 Mood swings, mood changes, brain fog, and stress.
 Sheesh!
-Sprinkle in the already uncertain climate we're living in thanks to COVID-19 and the stress may feel overwhelming at times.
 There's good news.
 There’s some plant-based ingredients that help level mood swings, decrease anxiety, and clear up brain fog.
 Ashwagandha and Pycnogenol are two herbaceous powerhouses that adapt to your body's chemistry to soften mood changes and clear up brain fog.
 Our Core Dietary Supplement addresses the seven most common menopausal symptoms, including mood swings, brain fog, stress, and fatigue.
 It can even support disrupted sleep, but more on that in a second!

 Social groups can help ease the mental health challenges that menopause brings.
 Having a network of women who are also experiencing menopause can provide much needed support.
 We've created a Facebook group specifically for this reason!
 It’s a safe space for women in their menopausal era to come together, share their thoughts, and brainstorm solutions together.
 No topic is taboo - we discuss everything from menopausal incontinence to postmenopausal intimacy.
 Please join us!

 Vaginal dryness is yet another signal of the menopausal era.
 Vaginal dryness occurs due to lower levels of estrogen in the body.
 What ensues is discomfort, lower sex drive, pain during sex, and even vaginal bleeding.
 Remember when we said where there's a symptom, there's relief?
-Introducing our Daily Vaginal Lotion...
+Introducing our Daily Vaginal Lotion.
 It’s filled with nourishing humectants, vitamin E, coconut oil and more for instant relief.
 When we say instant, we're not exaggerating - women report experiencing pain relief after just one use.
-The lotion is paired with an applicator that conforms to the curves of your body, delivering relief right where you need it the most with no mess.

 A Holistic Approach to Hot Flashes